 ICEMAN: I would say that everything is kind of tied together in terms of my regrets.
 Being in a wrong out-of-the-ring relationship early on, dealing with a hard headed manager and sub-par trainer, me not knowing early on about proper nutrition and training to be a professional, listening to advice from someone who I ended up knowing much more about fighting than they ever could dream of.
 It’s all intertwined.
 Sometimes thinking about certain things makes me angry but at the end of the day I’ve always used my bad experiences as a way to prevent boxers I’ve worked with to avoid the same ones in their own career.

-So all my mistakes and miscalculations and faults have not all been in vain after all.Be sure to check out our main site TEAM LEFTJAB at www.leftjaballnightboxing.com where you will see all the latest articles and radio interviews!!
+So all my mistakes and miscalculations and faults have not all been in vain after all.Be sure to check out our main site TEAM LEFTJAB at www.leftjaballnightboxing.com where you will see all the latest from The Team LeftJab United Radio Network!